First Use of GPS Satellites for Beam Calibration of Radio Dish Telescopes: GNSS D3A Beam Mapping Results

 \subsection{Individual Beam Slices}

 When we separate out slices of beam maps made by individual satellites, we see repeatable measurements made over multiple days.
 We plot each satellite's measured beam power as a function of angle from boresight, $\theta$.
 We approximate $\theta$ by taking the dot product in Cartesian coordinates between the D3A location and satellite location.
 To allow for comparison over multiple days, we do not account for the azimuthal variations in the beam for each beam pass and limit our comparisons to the main lobe.
 This can be seen in Figures \ref{fig:time_panel} (in time) and \ref{fig:theta_panel} (in angle from boresight).
 We plot the \textit{raw} output beam data from the Septentrio receiver with minimal processing.
 The shape of the beam profiles varies as each cuts through a different slice of the beam.
-Each of the individual satellite beam profiles in Figure \ref{fig:time_panel} shows the data over the days of acquisition.
+Each of the individual satellite beam profiles in Figure~\ref{fig:time_panel} shows the data over the days of acquisition.
 We offset the beam profile each day to show the repeatability in time.
-In Figure \ref{fig:theta_panel}, we convert the beam profiles into an averaged angle from boresight.
+As described in Appendix~\ref{subsec:chunk} and seen for GPS satellite G04 in Figure~\ref{fig:chunking}, satellites do not necessarily pass over the same trajectory each day or were not covered completely in their trajectory.
+This explains why only part of the G04 primary beam appears in Figure~\ref{fig:theta_panel}.
+Part of the transit was cut off during data collection.
+In Figure~\ref{fig:theta_panel}, we convert the beam profiles into an averaged angle from boresight.
 Since we did not have an external reference GNSS antenna, this means that the D3A beam pattern we plot also includes the GNSS transmission beam.
-However as seen in Figure \ref{fig:gnss_beam}, we expect less than a 3 dB difference across the Earth.
+However as seen in Figure~\ref{fig:gnss_beam}, we expect less than a 3 dB difference across the Earth.
 We do not account for this in these preliminary measurements.

-Each beam map shows repeatability in the primary lobes that worsens in the side lobes.
-The satellite does not pass through the exact same trajectory each day.
-We speculate that this is the cause of much of the variability in the side lobes.
-The D3A could be positioned to allow for a GNSS satellite to pass exactly through boresight, but in the sample satellites, we see gaps in the primary beam where the satellites pass close by but not exactly through boresight.
+Each beam map shows repeatability in the main lobes that worsens in the sidelobes.
+Since satellites do not seem to pass through the exact same trajectory each day, we speculate that this is the cause of much of the variability in the sidelobes.
+The D3A could be positioned to allow for a GNSS satellite to pass exactly through boresight, but in the sample satellites, we see gaps in the main lobe where the satellites pass close by but not exactly through boresight.